- Professor and Interim Dean of the Undergraduate Program

-Women's studies courses, whether taken as part of the major or to enrich another discipline, invite students to understand past and present experiences in order to prepare for challenges and opportunities in their future personal, work, and social lives.
+Women's & Gender Studies courses, whether taken as part of the major or to enrich another discipline, invite students to understand past and present experiences in order to prepare for challenges and opportunities in their future personal and professional lives.

-Women's studies majors have led to careers in management, law, academia, counseling, education, health care, social services, public administration, writing, publishing, media, and library, museum, or archival work.
+Our students find fulfilling careers in management, law, academia, counseling, education, library, museum or archival work, as well as health care, social services, public administration, writing, publishing and the media.